Fluxpuck/sero/README.md

 docker-compose -f docker-compose-dev.yml up
 ```
 #### 2. Secrets
 Before we can run anything, we need to make sure to add a `.env` file in `\packages\api\config\` & `\packages\bot\config\`.
 The bot and api secret should both include a `NODE_ENV=development`, and the bot secret should also include a `DEVELOPMENT_TOKEN=<bot-token-here>`.
-The Discord bot application token can generated on the [Discord Developers](https://discord.com/developers/applications) website.
+A Discord bot application token can generated on the [Discord Developers](https://discord.com/developers/applications) website.

 #### 3. Seeding
 Running development with an empty database is very difficult to work with!
 Always make sure to run the **SeedManager**.
-This will add truncate the database and seed the database with example data.
+This will truncate the database and seed the database with example data.

 When you add new models/tables and routes in the API, make sure you add some dummy data. that is useful during development.